Brian Clough: Nottingham Forest

-Forest declined to play in the home and away 1979 Intercontinental Cup against Paraguay's Club Olimpia.
+In the 1979–80 season Forest declined to play in the home and away 1979 Intercontinental Cup against Paraguay's Club Olimpia.
 Forest defeated F.C.
 Barcelona 2–1 on aggregate in the 1979 European Super Cup in January and February 1980.
 Charlie George scored the only goal in the home first leg.
 Burns scored an equaliser in the return in Spain.
 In the 1979–80 Football League Cup, Forest reached a third successive final.
 A defensive mix up between Needham and Shilton let Wolves' Andy Gray tap in to an empty net.
 Forest missed numerous scoring chances and lost 1–0.
-In the 1979–80 European Cup quarter final, Forest won 3–1 at Dinamo Berlin to overturn a 1–0 home defeat.
-In the semi final they defeated Ajax 2–1 on aggregate.
+In the 1979–80 European Cup quarter final, Forest won 3–1 at Dynamo Berlin to overturn a 1–0 home defeat.
+In the semi-final they defeated Ajax 2–1 on aggregate.
 They defeated Hamburg 1–0 in the 1980 European Cup Final at Madrid's Santiago Bernabéu Stadium to retain the trophy.
 Robertson scored after exchanging passes with Birtles.
 Forest finished fifth in the 1979–80 Football League.

-In the 1980–81 European Cup first round, Forest lost 2–0 on aggregate, losing 1–0 both at home and away to CSKA Sofia.
+The next 1980–81 season in the European Cup first round, Forest lost 2–0 on aggregate, losing 1–0 both at home and away to CSKA Sofia.
 McGovern subsequently said the double defeat by CSKA affected the team's self-confidence, in that they had lost out to "modestly talented" opponents.
 Forest lost the 1980 European Super Cup on away goals after a 2–2 aggregate draw against Valencia, with Bowyer scoring both Forest goals in the home first leg.
-On 11 February 1981, Forest lost 1–0 in the 1980 Intercontinental Cup against Uruguayan side, Club Nacional de Football.
+On 11 February 1981, Forest lost 1–0 in the 1980 Intercontinental Cup against Uruguayan side Club Nacional de Football.
 The match was played for the first time at the neutral venue National Stadium in Tokyo before 62,000 fans.